| Title: | Visualizing Generalized Canonical Discriminant and Canonical Correlation Analysis |

 Other arguments passed to |

-Returns invisibly an object of class "heplot"
+Returns invisibly an object of class "heplot", with

 coordinates for the various hypothesis ellipses and the error ellipse, and